Christian Kontz

 [Draft] [SSRN] [BibTex]

-Awards: FIRS Conference 2024 Prize for PhD Students, GRASFI Conference 2024 Best PhD Paper Award, Myron S. Scholes PhD Prize 2024
+Awards: FIRS Conference 2024 Prize for PhD Students, GRASFI Conference 2024 Best PhD Paper Award, Myron S. Scholes PhD Prize 2024, Finalist 5th Annual Sustainable Finance in Fixed Income Research Competition (FIASI)

 ESG Induced Capital Misallocation: is ESG Doing Good, by Doing Well?